Upload Image

-πŸ”’ Secure Upload JPG Β· PNG Β· WEBP Max 20 MB
+🔒 Secure Upload JPG · PNG · WEBP Max 20 MB

 Reduce Image Size to 600 KB

-600KB is often the limit for email signatures or specific database uploads.
+A lot of email platforms and official portals cap their file sizes right at 600KB, especially for things like profile signatures or data uploads.
 It gives you just enough room to keep a photo looking "crisp."
 At this size, you can usually keep the resolution at 150 DPI (dots per inch) without breaking a sweat.

 FAQ About Reduce Image Size to 600 KB